ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

-While reviewing this document and its Security Considerations, it is ideal that the reader would also review Privacy Considerations above, as well as the Security Considerations and Privacy Considerations in the [I-D.ietf-dmarc-dmarcbis] (Sec 11).
+While reviewing this document and its Security Considerations, it is ideal that the reader would also review Privacy Considerations above, as well as the Privacy Considerations and Security Considerations in section [@I-D.ietf-dmarc-dmarcbis, 9] and [@I-D.ietf-dmarc-dmarcbis, 10] of [@I-D.ietf-dmarc-dmarcbis].

 ## Report Contents as an Attack